scylladb/sphinx-scylladb-theme/docs/source/deployment/previews.rst

 -----------

 - Previews builds have a 15 min limit.
 Nevertheless, we recommend you make sure the command ``make dirhtml`` does not take more than 3 minutes to build on average.
-- If your repository is private, all the pull requests previews will be publicly available by default.
+- Even if your repository is private, all the pull requests previews will be publicly available by default.
-- AWS Amplify only builds previews if the ``docs`` folder receives an update.
-- AWS deletes previews when the pull requets gets merged or closed.
+- AWS deletes previews when the pull request gets merged or closed.